-gWest: The great enigma of Scottish golf - bunkered.co.uk
+gWest: The great enigma of Scottish golf

 TO BE LOCATED immediately next door to the Gleneagles resort, the plans for gWest were unveiled in 2007.

 The intention was ambitious but simple: to create an ultra-exclusive, private community in the heart of Perthshire.
-The estate was to occupy more than 620 acres of the countryside, and extend 2.3 miles from east to west. gWest was just its project title, incidentally.
+The estate was to occupy more than 620 acres of the countryside, and extend 2.3 miles from east to west. gWest was just its working title.
 It was technical shorthand for ‘Gleneagles West’.
 The likelihood was (and reportedly remains) that it would be rechristened for its grand opening.

-The estate – bounded, in the main, by land also owned by the Al Tajirs – was to be gated with its own security staff.
-To accentuate its intimacy (read: privacy), it was agreed that an additional 120,000 trees would be planted throughout the estate.
-Imagine a heather-clad, slightly colder version of Isleworth – the Florida community that Tiger Woods used to live in – and you’ll quickly get the picture.

-TOWARDS THE END of summer 2013, the sales agents reportedly requested a meeting with the team at gWest.
-They had encountered a problem.
-A big problem.

-The root cause?
-Politics.
-At the time, Scotland was just over a year from an independence referendum that posed major constitutional and political reform.

-“They wanted to know what an independent Scotland’s currency would look like,” a source told me.
+“For example, they wanted to know what an independent Scotland’s currency would be,” a source told me.
 “Would it be the Scottish pound, the Euro, the Scottish dollar, the Scottish dirham?
 Nobody knew and nobody could give them the answers they wanted.

-They also wanted to know what the tax implications would be.
+“They also wanted to know what the tax implications would be.
 How many days would they be able to spend in Scotland before handing over large chunks of their incomes to the taxman, stuff like that.
 Again, nobody could tell them definitively what that would be, so they pulled back.”

-In any event, the Scottish public voted in September 2014 to remain part of the United Kingdom – but the outcome of the referendum posed more questions than gWest was in a position to answer.
+The Scottish public ultimately voted in September 2014 to remain part of the United Kingdom – but the outcome of the referendum posed more questions than gWest was in a position to answer.

 “With the result of the vote being so close, if you recall, extra powers were supposed to be devolved to the Scottish Parliament,” added the source.
 “That created even more buyer uncertainty.
 What would those powers be?
 When would they be devolved?
-Instead of being reassured by the vote, the intended market remained wary, and certainly too wary to commit to investing.”
+Instead of being reassured by the vote, the market remained wary, and certainly too wary to commit to investing.”

-It is my understanding that mothballing the whole development was given serious contemplation before the storm clouds started to dissipate.
+It is my understanding that mothballing the whole development was seriously contemplated before the storm clouds started to dissipate.
 They then gathered again, as yet another referendum – Brexit – impacted on buyer confidence.

 Within weeks of the UK voting to leave the European Union, gWest appeared to go on the offensive.
 In a July 2016 interview with the Daily Record, project director Stuart Davie of Ochil Developments declared that they were “back up and at it.”

 Davie is quoted as saying: “We have re-commenced phase one of the project, incorporating completion of the clubhouse and the golf course, the entrance gateway, nearly 6km of roadways and opening up the first 26 plots.”

 • Introducing Chase – The ‘Other’ Koepka